Heart Failure

 This diagram shows the structure of the heart with different congenital defects.
 The top left panel shows patent foramen ovale, the top right panel shows coarctation of the aorta, the bottom left panel shows patent ductus ateriosus and the bottom right shows tetralogy of fallot.

-Figure 3.9 (a) A patent foramen ovale defect is an abnormal opening in the interatrial septum, or more commonly, a failure of the foramen ovale to close. (b) Coarctation of the aorta is an abnormal narrowing of the aorta. (c) A patent ductus arteriosus is the failure of the ductus arteriosus to close. (d) Tetralogy of Fallot includes an abnormal opening in the interventricular septum.
+(a) A patent foramen ovale defect is an abnormal opening in the interatrial septum, or more commonly, a failure of the foramen ovale to close. (b) Coarctation of the aorta is an abnormal narrowing of the aorta. (c) A patent ductus arteriosus is the failure of the ductus arteriosus to close. (d) Tetralogy of Fallot includes an abnormal opening in the interventricular septum.

 Right Atrium

 The right atrium serves as the receiving chamber for blood returning to the heart from the systemic circulation.
 The two major systemic veins, the superior and inferior venae cavae, and the large coronary vein called the coronary sinus that drains the heart myocardium empty into the right atrium.
 The superior vena cava drains blood from regions superior to the diaphragm: the head, neck, upper limbs, and the thoracic region.
 It empties into the superior and posterior portions of the right atrium.
 The inferior vena cava drains blood from areas inferior to the diaphragm: the lower limbs and abdominopelvic region of the body.
 It, too, empties into the posterior portion of the atria, but inferior to the opening of the superior vena cava.
 Immediately superior and slightly medial to the opening of the inferior vena cava on the posterior surface of the atrium is the opening of the coronary sinus.
 This thin-walled vessel drains most of the coronary veins that return systemic blood from the heart.
-The majority of the internal heart structures discussed in this and subsequent sections are illustrated in (Figure 3.8).
+The majority of the internal heart structures discussed in this and subsequent sections are illustrated in the internal structures of the heart image.

 While the bulk of the internal surface of the right atrium is smooth, the depression of the fossa ovalis is medial, and the anterior surface demonstrates prominent ridges of muscle called the pectinate muscles.
 The right auricle also has pectinate muscles.
 The left atrium does not have pectinate muscles except in the auricle.